codemismatch/rubylearning/content/pages/tutorials/including-other-files.md

 require_relative &quot;lib/user&quot;    # project file (see below)
 </code></pre>

-`require` returns `true` when it loads a file, `false` when the file was already loaded, and raises `LoadError` if it can’t find the file.
+`require` returns `true` when it loads a file, `false` when the file was already loaded, and raises `LoadError` if it can't find the file.

 Ruby looks through each directory in `$LOAD_PATH` for the requested file.
 You can inspect or modify the path: